-Knapp says you’ll want to perform a breast exam both standing up and lying down.
-Here’s an easy-to-follow guide:
+Perform a self-breast exam both standing up and lying down.
+Follow these steps:

 - Raise your left arm while examining your left breast, and raise your right arm while examining your right breast.

 - To examine your breast, use the flat pads of your fingers rather than your fingertips.

 - Using light, medium or firm pressure, check all your breast tissue.
 Think of it as a clock, and your nipple is the center.
 Start at 12 o'clock and feel down in a line toward your nipple, and then back up toward 12.
 Then move to 1 o'clock, and repeat, all the way around the breast.
 Also be sure to squeeze your nipple to check for any discharge.